haslhofer/haslhofer.github.io/_posts/2000-01-01-engineering-principles-DRAFT.md

 - Which metrics do we want to move? - customer or business focused
 - If I don't believe your plan you don't have a plan
 - Ruthlessly eliminate dysfunction
-- 80% of investment needs to be in thedirect service of the customer
+- 80% of investment needs to be in the direct service of the customer
 - "What is the speed of light" of a problem
     ```
-    What are the actual physics.
+    What are the *actual physics*.
 Work back from there.
     ```
 - Go plant your flag!

 # Organizational design
 - Fix only dysfunctional orgs (because landing a new org take 6-9 months).
 Be steady-handed
 - Experts across the full stack needed to create a product have to be *part of the team*